 This isn’t optional.
 I don’t care how good the image stabilization in your camera or lens is, it simply isn’t going to be of any use when working with exposure times that could realistically be longer than 2 minutes.

-A sturdy, reliable tripod is the first line of defence against blurry images.
+A sturdy, reliable tripod is the first line of defense against blurry images.
 Be sure to deactivate any image stabilization while your camera is attached to a tripod.

 Activate Mirror Lock-Up